Financing your bar or restaurant

 Ultimately, the decision comes down to how much risk you are willing to take on and how much of your business you are willing to give away to investors.
 If possible, always remember to try and hold at least 51% in ownership equity so that you retain both creative and operational control of your business.

-Here is a quick visual breakdown of your financing options:
+And if you’re more of a visual learner, is a quick breakdown of your financing options:

 Business Plan Example